 We will either send a final response (as described below) within eight weeks or, at the end of that period, a response explaining that we are not in a position to make a final response, giving reasons for the delay and indicating when we expect to be able to provide a final response.
-This response will inform you whether you are entitled to refer the complaint to the Financial Ombudsman Service (the 'Ombudsman') if you are dissatisfied with the delay and will enclose a copy of the Ombudsman's explanatory leaflet.
+In the event of delay as described the response in those circumstances will inform you whether you are entitled to refer the complaint to the Financial Ombudsman Service (the 'Ombudsman') if you are dissatisfied with the delay and will enclose a copy of the Ombudsman's explanatory leaflet.

 This will either:

 - uphold the complaint and, where appropriate, offer redress or

 - reject the complaint and give reasons for doing so.